 - The brand enhancement benefit relates to any improvement in the USP brand image that results from the provision of USOs.
-There is no standard methodology to estimate this benefit, with varying approaches being used to estimate the enhanced brand benefit across different jurisdictions. - The 2019 brand enhancement benefit calculation in GO's claim submission is based upon a benchmark comparison with the benefit estimation rates (relative/ percentage rate being used to take into account USP size) that resulted for a number of other European USPs.
-Utilising this approach, GO estimate a brand enhancement benefit of €145,984 for the year 2019.
+There is no standard methodology to estimate this benefit, with varying approaches being used to estimate the enhanced brand benefit across different jurisdictions. - GO annually revises the estimate based on the most recent country benchmarks available for other European USPs.
+It was noted that the Oxera (2021), Assessment of eir's calculation of intangible benefits for 2015/16 report ("2021 Oxera Report") was revised to show the benefit per inhabitant rather than the benefit as a percentage share of total fixed-line revenues.
+Utilising this approach using the updated country benchmarks, GO estimated a brand enhancement benefit of €40,196 in their original claim.